Moab UMTRA Project

 DOE restricts access to the radiological control area of the site where the mill tailings and the highest concentrations of soil contamination exist.
 Security staff are on site 7 days per week, while maintenance activities, erosion control measures, tailings excavation and conditioning, ground water remediation activities, and health and safety oversight are conducted 4 - 5 days per week.

-The Moab Project ships 1 trainload of tailings each day Monday through Thursday.
+The Moab Project ships 1 trainload of tailings Monday and Wednesday.
 The trains have up to 36 railcars, each holding 4 lidded containers, for a total of about 5,000 tons of tailings per shipment.
-Tailing shipments began in April, 2009, and are expected to continue through about 2025, depending on annually appropriated funds.
+Tailing shipments began in April, 2009, and are expected to continue through about 2032, depending on annually appropriated funds.